UlisesFco/uav-dd/README.md

 # uav-dd
-UAV detection and disabling system prototype implemented in GNURadio for a universty (Instituto Tecnológico de México [ITAM]) thesis project
+UAV detection and disabling system prototype implemented in GNURadio.
+Intended as a thesis project for the Telecommunications Engineering Program at ITAM (Instituto Tecnológico de México)